avalabek/first-try-react/README.md

 This is a first try with React.
 It was created with create-react-app and has not been deployed as it was used as a learning tool.

-If you would like to see the app and what aspects I was practicing on a small scale, clone the repo to your machine and then
+If you would like to see the app and what aspects I was practicing when I first started learning react, clone the repo to your machine and then

 ```
 yarn install